-The reason this is the first tip, is because you could spend a lot of time running around upgrading gear and so on, when you should actually spend your time leveling up.
+The reason this is the first tip is that you could spend a lot of time running around upgrading gear and so on when you should actually spend your time leveling up.

 Once you have 160cp Points you should start focusing on the rest of the tips.

-However you can practise your skill rotation, light attack weaving, buffs and debuffs while leveling.
+However, you can practice your skill rotation, light attack weaving, buffs, and debuffs while leveling.